-The Webb County Detention Center is owned and operated by CoreCivic (prison contractor).
-The facility is located on the outskirts of Laredo, Texas and borders the Rio Grande River, which forms part of the Mexico-United States border.
-The facility opened in 1998
+The Webb County Detention Center (WCDC) is owned and operated by CoreCivic.
+The facility is located in Laredo, Texas, and borders the Rio Grande River, which forms part of the Mexico-United States border.
 The one-story structure houses adult male and female ICE and U.S. Marshall detainees of all classification levels.

-The facility is a single-story building.
+According to the compliance manager, the facility is a single-story building.
 The housing units and all support services are located inside the secure perimeter; the maintenance shed and armory are positioned outside the secure perimeter.
-The secure compound is encircled by a ten-foot chain link fence supplemented with razor ribbon and a progressive stun fence installed on the inside of the fence line.
+The secure compound is encircled by a ten-foot chain-link fence supplemented with razor ribbon and a progressive stun fence installed on the inside of the fence line.
 There is a perimeter road around the compound that is continuously patrolled by an armed officer in a vehicle.
 The entire perimeter is covered by monitored camera surveillance.
-The facility surveillance network consists of 140 cameras that also monitor all housing units, common areas and movement corridors.
+The facility surveillance network consists of 140 cameras that also monitor all housing units, common areas, and movement corridors.
 The exterior doors of the building are alarmed and controlled by central control officers.
-All detained movement is escorted.
+All detainee movement is escorted.